zrmartin71/THM_Write-Ups/Network_Services_Tasks9&10.md

 1.)
 What is the password for the user "mike"?

-Run they hydra command laid out for you in the description.
+Run the hydra command laid out for you in the description.
 You should have an output similar to the one below.

 **Don't forget to change dale in the example to mike and the ip to the ip of your attack machine.**